Heegaard Floer homology and integer surgeries on links: Hyperboxes of Heegaard diagrams

 \begin {proposition} Let $\Hyper$ and $\Hyper'$ be two complete systems of hyperboxes representing the same oriented link $\orL \subset Y$.

 $(a)$ The complete systems $\Hyper, \Hyper'$ can be related by a sequence of system Heegaard moves.

-$(b)$ Suppose that $\Hyper$ is a basic system, and that the diagram $(\Hyper')^L$ in $\Hyper'$ is maximally colored.
-Further, suppose that each link component $L_i \subseteq L$ corresponds to the same color $i$ in both $\he$ and $\he'$.
-Then, $\Hyper'$ can be obtained from $\Hyper$ by a sequence of 3-manifold isotopies, index one/two stabilizations and destabilizations, index zero/three (free and link) stabilizations, global shifts, elementary enlargements and contractions. \end {proposition}
+$(b)$ Suppose that $\Hyper$ is a link-minimal system, and that the diagram $(\Hyper')^L$ in $\Hyper'$ has $m$ points of type $z$, and hence $m-\ell$ subsidiary $w$ basepoints.
+Then, $\Hyper'$ can be obtained from $\Hyper$ by a sequence of system Heegaard moves that includes exactly $m-\ell$ index zero/three link stabilizations, with each of these stabilizations introducing a subsidiary basepoint. \end {proposition}